-Executive directors keep in touch with staff through day-to-day activities and non-executive directors through collaboration in various Committees of the bank.
-Following easing of lock down measures directors were able to join branch visits involving the employees and one board meeting was held in the Harringay Branch with active dialogue with the employees.
+The Bank is a small bank with 3 branches located in Borough High Street, Haringey, and Palmers Green.
+Executive Directors keep in touch with staff through day-to-day activities and non-executive Directors through collaboration in various Committees of the Bank.
+Directors were able to join branch visits involving the employees and one Board meeting was held in Cyprus where a strategy session was held with interaction between Board members and staff.
+Some Board members were also present in the strategy days held in London in December 2023.